-According to a survey Intuit Canada conducted earlier this year, a majority of entrepreneurs are in the dark about a prime tax break opportunity you can take advantage of when it’s time to hire your company’s first employees.
-Called the Hiring Credit for Small Business (HCSB), it’s a way for small businesses to save up to $1,000 on their employment insurance (EI) premiums.
+Many entrepreneurs are in the dark about a prime tax break opportunity you can take advantage of when it’s time to hire your company’s first employees.
+Called the Hiring Credit for Small Business (HCSB), this tax break provides a way for your small business to save up to $1,000 on employment insurance (EI) premiums.

 The federal government created the HCSB in 2011 as a temporary tax credit to lighten the employer’s share of EI premiums.
-The credit was extended in 2012 and this June, as part of its 2013 Economic Action Plan, the government announced it was extending and expanding the credit for another year.
+The credit was extended in 2012.
+As part of its 2013 Economic Action Plan, the government announced it was extending and expanding the credit for another year.
 This deduction became part of the Employment Insurance Act and continues for the 2018 tax year.

-Employment Insurance premiums are not cheap for any business.
-The HCSB is an incentive for businesses to save money while helping to improve the Canadian economy and lower the unemployment rate at the same time.
+Employment Insurance premiums aren’t cheap for any business.
+The HCSB tax credit is an incentive for your business to save money while helping to improve the Canadian economy and lower the unemployment rate at the same time.

-An estimated 560,000 small businesses will benefit from the HCSB, allowing those employers to reinvest approximately $225 million in 2013.
-The credit also helps ease some of the costs of hiring new staff, making it easier for more small businesses to build out teams and hire top talent to help your business grow and thrive.
+An estimated 560,000 small businesses can benefit from the HCSB, which allowed those employers to reinvest approximately $225 million in 2013.
+The credit also helps your small business ease some of the costs of hiring new staff, making it easier to build out teams and hire top talent to help your business grow and thrive.

-The HCSB is for employers and businesses that pay the employee’s share of EI premiums to a payroll (RP) account.
-Under the program, the Canada Revenue Agency will credit up to $1,000 on a payroll account if an employer’s EI premiums increased from the previous year.
-The amount of the credit is determined by the difference between the EI premiums paid in 2012 and 2013.
+The HCSB is for employers and businesses like yours that pay the employees’ share of EI premiums to a payroll (RP) account.
+Under the program, the Canada Revenue Agency (CRA) provides a credit up to $1,000 on a payroll account if an employer’s EI premiums show an increase over the previous year.
+The amount of the credit is determined by the difference between the EI premiums you paid in 2017 and 2018.

 To qualify for the credit, you need to meet all of the following criteria: